andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 This is where the tensions arose.
 How to square the circle?
 How could I reconcile the pull in these two opposed directions?
 To keep the shared concept (which at some level wa correct - a case was a case from some perspectives) but balance it with the need for explicit differences.

 NEAR ENEMY: Don't solve one problem at the expense of another.
-Embrace all tensions, and use the tools of DDD to make them and the solution to reconciling them explicit.
+Embrace all the important tensions, and use the tools of DDD to make them and the solution to reconciling them explicit.

-I went back to DDD; and there was something to help me out: Shared Kernels and the Core Domain.
+I went back to DDD; and there was something to help me out: (Shared Kernels and the) Abstract Core.

 ---

-### Shared Kernels and the Abstract Core [AHL]
+### (Shared Kernels and the) An Abstract Core [AHL]

 Note:
-While I disagreed that "a case was always a case" because this lost too much detail in abstraction, it was also the signal that there was highly likely to be a common core - in DDD parlance a shared kernel.
+While I disagreed that "a case was always a case" because this either lost too much detail in abstraction, or became all things to everyone, it _was_ a strong signal from the past that there was highly likely to be a common core - in DDD parlance a shared kernel.

 [BRING IN THE DDD DIAGRAM AND DEFINITIONS HERE]

 The flow of cases through the criminal justice system _is_ a collaborative one.
 There is a fixed number of ways for cases to come into being, and there is a very strict set of protocols governing how they change from one type to another.

-There is space at this point to bring in one more concept.
-Beneath everything, there was something which, on it's own was never enough to be a case in its own right, but that could be considered an "Abstract Case" from which all concrete types of case could inherit.
+However, by again listening to the language of the domain experts it became clear that this shared kernel consisted of things which when shared across bounded context made little sense on their own - they were never enough to constitute a case in their own right - they were _abstract_.
+This "Abstract Case" represented the fundamental elements and the relationships between them.
+The final clue to it being abstract was that it contained little to no behavior, only placeholders for context-specific behavior which came from the concrete implementations.

 (Example: Go into this with an example of A PCD Case and a MagistratesCourtCase - showing the example of Suspects and Defendants.)

+(Mention how naming is hard in abstract core - esp. in modernisation when you might literally be cutting a new path.)

 ---

-### Mind the Gap [GT] <<<<<< TO COME from @gaythu-rajan
+### Mind the Gap [GT]

 When I took over from Andrew, I realised that there was a chasm between the models he had identified and their implementation in code.

+NEAR ENEMY: Watch out for modelling in the abstract getting too far ahead of the delivered code.

 First and foremost, very few realised that the model had to be translated into code, and even fewer had any idea how to go from there.

+NEAR ENEMY: Abstract concepts mean little if they cannot be implemented by the team.

 At that point we still had the big 'Case' model Andrew mentioned, and the teams had realised they needed to split it out.